Sond0s/Library-Management-System/README.md

-# 📚Library Management System
+# 📚 Library Management System
-A Windows form application to apply CRUD Operations to provide easy library management use with all system components.
+A Windows Forms application to apply CRUD Operations to provide easy library management use with all system components.

 Built with a strong focus on:
-1- Clean Architecture
+-  Clean Architecture
-2- Usability and Flexibility
+-  Usability and Flexibility
-3- Maintainability & Scalability.
+-  Mintainability & Scalability.

 ## 💻 Technologies: